Rosemary (Rosmarinus officinalis) is a small evergreen flavorful, and fragrant herb of the mint family. You can grow Rosemary from cuttings or seeds.

 Step 4: Root Development

 For Rosemary, the initial root development from stem cuttings can happen in water or in small pots.
-Let us look at both of the methods below.
+Let us look at growing Rosemary from cuttings using both of the methods below.

 Rosemary Root Development in Water

-Stick the stem cutting in a jar-like container filled with water and place the jar in a warm place but not in direct sunlight.
+Stick the stem cutting in a jar-like container filled with water and place the jar in a warm place that is not receiving direct sunlight.

 You should ensure that leaves don’t get in contact with water else they will rot.
 Leaves should ideally be 2 inches above water level.